-- signature name- a custom name - service type- a Java interface name - selector of the service operation-an operation name of the service type - operation type- Signature.Type: PROCESS (default), PREPROCESS, POSTPROCESS - service access type- Signature.Access; PUSH (default) direct binding to Jobbers or Taskers, or DROP using the Spacer service-shared exertion space - priority- used by exertion's control strategy - execution time flag-if true, the execution time is returned in the service context - notifyees-list of email addresses to notify upon exertion completion
+- signature name

+- service type Java interface name

+- selector of the service operation operation name of the service type (Java interface)

+- operation type Signature.Type: PROCESS (default), PREPROCESS, POSTPROCESS - service access type Signature.Access; PUSH (default) direct binding to Jobbers or Taksers, or DROP using Spacer (see Figure 4) - priority - execution time flag if true, the execution time is returned in the service context - notifyees list of email addresses to notify upon completed) - service attributes requestor's attributes matching provider's registration attributes

-• service attributes-requestor's attributes matching provider's registration attributes An exertion can comprise of a collection of PREPRROCESS and POSTPROCESS signatures, but only one PROCESS signature.
+An exertion can comprise of a collection of PREPRROC-ESS and POSTPROCESS signatures, but only one PROC-ESS signature.
 The PROCESS signature defines the binding provider for the exertion.